Return to Transcripts main page

 to be marginalized, and that's what it meant to me on a very personal level.

 AMANPOUR: And yet, you have said and you've chosen to perform your art non-judgmentally.
-You've said that you have to do your research in a
+You've said that, you know, you have to do your research

 judgment with curiosity, is that we have to really lean into who we speak to with empathy and understanding rather than closing ourselves off because